 Roger Gastman is a collector, curator, graffiti historian and urban anthropologist.
 He started writing graffiti as a teenager in Bethesda, Maryland, and later parlayed his love for it into a legitimate career, becoming a trusted mediator between the underground art scenes and mainstream culture.
 He founded and co-published Swindle magazine as well as many highly sought-after art books.
 As the founder and creative director of R. Rock Enterprises, he has transformed graffiti and street artists into internationally recognized stars.
-Gastman has been involved in critically acclaimed documentaries: Infamy, Banksy’s Exit Through the Gift Shop (which earned an Academy Award nomination for best documentary), The Legend of COOL “DISCO” DAN, and the upcoming WALL WRITERS.
-He co-authored The History of American Graffiti, co-curated the groundbreaking MoCA Los Angeles’ Art in the Streets exhibit, and curated PUMP ME UP: D.C. subculture of the 1980s at the Corcoran Gallery of Art.
+Gastman has been involved in critically acclaimed documentaries: Infamy, Banksy’s Exit Through the Gift Shop (which earned an Academy Award nomination for best documentary), The Legend of COOL “DISCO” DAN and WALL WRITERS.
+He co-authored The History of American Graffiti, co-curated the groundbreaking MoCA Los Angeles’ Art in the Streets exhibit, curated PUMP ME UP: D.C. subculture of the 1980s at the Corcoran Gallery of Art and Wall Writers at the Denver MCA.
 Gastman remains a maverick in brand consulting for huge international companies today and works tirelessly to cement art and graffiti into the contemporary landscape.

 SELECTED RECENT PROJECTS

 - 2015 - Producer, director: Wall Writers, narrated by John Waters, a recent documentary release about the first graffiti writers active from 1967 to 1973, debuted at the Museum of Contemporary Art, Chicago, Smithsonian Institute and Yerba Buena, San Francisco, January 2016